 We now go back to the time when Cieszyn (as referred to by Poles) and Těšín (as referred to by Czechs), was officially known by its German name of Teschen, since the region was in the Austro-Hungarian Empire.

 The first trams in Cieszyn and Těšín start operating

 In 1909 the town administration of Teschen decided to to build a tramway that would connect the railway station to the town centre.
 Works started in 1910 and the tramway commenced operation on 12th February 1911.

 This postcard from 1917 shows a tram, to the right in the photo, on approach to the railway station in Teschen.
-Today Těšín in Czechoslovakia.
+Today Těšín in the Czech Republic.

 The tramway in Teschen

 The tramway system was 1793 metres long with 11 stops on the route.
 The narrow 1000mm gauge tracks were laid out as a single track tramway throughout the route.
 There was one tram shed and the building still survives today in Poland.